nicklpeterson/CodeJourney/MILESTONES.md

 - November 20th - 24th: Integrate the Java program analysis result wiuth the visualization tool.
 - November 25th - 29th: Testing, debugging and wrap up the changes.
 - November 30th: Deadline of the project.

+## MILESTONE 3
+CHANGES: We have made some changes to our project this week.
+We decided to do our dynamic analysis on Javascript instead of Java.
+We plan to create a user interface where the user can write javascript code and then produce a visualization just like the one outlined in the previous milestone.
+We will be using a library called
+Iroh (https://github.com/maierfelix/Iroh) to do the analysis and d3.js to do our visualization both libraries require a significant amount of programming to use.

+User Study #1: We explained our analysis to a programmer with experience using Javascript and showed them a mock up of the vizualization.
+Then we asked the following questions to get feedback on our plan.
+The mock up visualization we used is in sample.png

+Name: Peter Gawtry
+Programming Experience: 5 years of front end web development Javascript Experience: 5 years

+Questions:

+1. Do you or have you used any dynamic analysis tools for Javascript?

+   No.

+2. Would you use this analysis tool?

+   Maybe.
+It's nice that it will be super easy to use.
+Many dynamic analysis tools require a lot of set up and programming to make work.
+This is simple and convenient.

+3. What problems would this analysis tool help you solve?

+   It could be useful for understanding code written by other people.
+Javascript can be a little messy and hard to follow, especially if a file is large.
+This tool would provide an easy and fast way to see the flow of data during execution.
+It could also be useful for testing.
+Code coverage for unit tests is nice, but sometimes it's also valuable to see the actual data flow from each test.

+4. Is there any information that you would add to the nodes or the edges that would make the visualization more useful?

+   It would be nice to see the time spent in each function each time it's called and the total time spent in each function (including all calls to that method).

+Conclusion: Peter seemed to really like the idea.
+He had a very good suggestions about including some analysis on the time spent in each function.
+We will include this in our final implementation.